Flexitarianism

-Flexitarianism or flexitarism is a semi-vegetarian diet in which people do not eat meat one or more days a week.

-A semi-vegetarian diet (SVD), also called a flexitarian, is one that is centered on plant foods with limited inclusion of meat.
-Flexitarian is a portmanteau of the words flexible and vegetarian, signifying its followers' less strict diet pattern when compared to vegetarian pattern diets.
+A flexitarian diet, also called a semi-vegetarian diet, is one that is centered on plant foods with limited or occasional inclusion of meat.
+For example, a flexitarian might eat meat only some days each week.

 Definitions

 Different definitions of flexitarianism are used.
-According to the Dutch environmental organisation Natuur & Milieu, a flexitarian eats no meat, fish or lunch meat for at least one day a week.
+According to the Dutch environmental organisation Natuur & Milieu a flexitarian eats no meat, fish or lunch meat for at least one day a week.
 The Dutch research agency I&O Research calls people flexitarian when they do not eat meat one or more days a week.
-The Dutch Food Health authority Voedingscentrum states that flexitarians do not eat meat (but do eat fish) three or more days a week in between or with a hot meal.
+The Dutch Food Health authority Voedingscentrum states that flexitarians do not eat meat (but can eat fish) three or more days a week in between or with a hot meal.

 Vegetarianism is the strict practice of abstaining from consuming meat or any other animal tissue.
 Flexitarianism is a neoteric term that gained a considerable increase in usage in both science and public sectors in the 2010s.
 Flexitarian was listed in the mainstream Merriam-Webster's Collegiate Dictionary in 2012.
 In 2003, the American Dialect Society voted flexitarian as the year's most useful word.

-Other neologisms used as synonyms for semi-vegetarianism are demi-vegetarianism, reducetarianism and semi-veganism.
+The term is also used more generally for any type of animal-product reduction without complete abstinence, such as abstaining from the meat of certain species while retaining that of others.
+Other neologisms used as synonyms for semi-vegetarianism are demi-vegetarianism, reducetarianism, and semi-veganism.